CSC207-UofT/course-project-dragon-squirrel/phase0/walkthrough.md

 We will first build a basic playable chess game.
 The game rules may differ from the regular chess game.
 There will be two human players play against each other.
 No AI player during this phase.

-The UI class displays the current board (doesn't have to be graphic), and allows player to move a piece.
+The GUI pops up a window and allows player to move a piece, the BoardUpdater displays the current board in text format,

-Once the player decides to move a piece, the UI class send commands by invoking BoardManager.
-BoardManager class then checks whether the player's move is allowed by calling methods in GameRule class, and GameRule may need to call methods in Piece class to determine validity.
+Once the player decides to move a piece (click buttons in GUI), the CommandSender class was called, and it checks whether the player's move is valid by calling methods in GameRule class.
+GameRule will further call Board class and Piece class to check the route of move, and whether it's allowed according to the type of pieces.

-If the move is invalid, BoardManager returns false to UI class and UI prompts the player to make another move.
+If the move is invalid, CommandSender returns false to GUI class, and player can make another move.
-If the move is valid, BoardManager will send commands (call methods) to Board class to actually move the piece.
-If the move involves piece interaction (i.e. a piece attacks another, etc.), then BoardManager will invoke GameRule to further calculate results before letting Board class make changes.
+If the move is valid, CommandSender will send commands (call methods) to BoardManager class to actually move the piece and remove the captured piece if applicable.

+After a successful move, BoardManager will check whether the current player wins (checkmate), and will also switch active player(so that only active player's piece can be moved).

-A player can move multiple pieces during its turn (in one of our designs).
-The above process repeats until all pieces are moved or the player manually passes its turn (by calling methods in BoardManager).
+In phase2 design, a player can move multiple pieces during its turn.
+The above process repeats until all pieces are moved or the player manually passes its turn (by calling methods in BoardManager), then switch player.
-The UI class will then tell BoardManager to switch player, so the other player can move pieces.

-After each successful piece move, BoardManager will check whether the current player wins.

 More functions like timer will be added later.